Replicant 6.0 0003 Does Not Boot on I9250

 It would be great to document in more detail this common issue in the wiki.

-Updated by Anony Mous 9 months ago
+Updated by Anony Mous about 2 years ago

 Ok, I flashed the Replicant 4.2 recovery to my phone, and booted into that.
 I opened up an adb shell on my computer, and tried to mount all of the partitions you listed.
 Here are the commands I ran, and their output: